 In this video we discuss:

-- 3 easy exercises that you can start doing to alleviate back pain caused by a disc bulge
+- 3 easy exercises that you can start doing to alleviate Achilles tendon pain

 Transcription of the video:

-If you need personal help resolving your low back pain, or coming up with a plan to get you back into the gym after an injury, schedule a call with our expert physical therapists by clicking the button below!
+If you need personal help resolving your Achilles pain, or coming up with a plan to get you back into the gym after an injury, schedule a call with our expert physical therapists by clicking the button below!

 Barbell Physical Therapy and Performance is a physical therapy clinic located in North Haven, Connecticut that specializes in helping injured lifters, barbell athletes, and gym-goers resolve their injuries and get back to training without any pain medications, surgeries, or skipping the gym.
 We also help people in the New Haven, Branford, West Haven, Hamden, and Cheshire areas!